The Pitaya is native to Central America. According to Aztec literature, Pitaya fruits have been recorded all the way back to the 13th century.

 The Pitaya fruit is suitable for all diets as it is an amazing source of fiber.
 People who have high blood pressure, diabetes and obesity have all attested to its nutritional goodness.
 Recent findings have shown that if someone with obesity eats Pitaya on a regular basis, it naturally reduces their weight considerably, without compromising their health.
 For people suffering from diabetes Pitaya aids blood glucose control.
 You can keep yourself healthy by eating either dried or fresh Pitaya flesh.
 In Taiwan for instance, the Pitaya fruit is used by diabetics to substitute food for rice and to enhance the fiber content of their diet.
 Similarly, the fruit is also high in phytoalbumins, these nutrients are vital, and renown for their antioxidants which help in the prevention of the formation of free radicals which cause cancer.

-Importance of eating a Pitaya fruit
+Importance of eating Pitaya

 - Carotene helps maintain and improve the health of our eyes

-- The fiber content reduces fat
+- The fibre content reduces fat

 - The protein found in Pitaya fruit enhances the body’s metabolism